-- Faculty and staff should contact their primary physician, or get a no cost rapid COVID-19 test through virtualcarefamilies.com/smu at the on-campus test site at Expressway Towers or one of their other locations in the DFW area.
+- Faculty and staff should contact their primary physician, or get a no cost rapid COVID-19 test through virtualcarefamilies.com/smu.

-- SMU faculty and staff should report to their supervisor and complete the SMU Health Reporting Form.
+- SMU faculty and staff who test positive should report to their supervisor and complete the SMU Health Reporting Form.

 Student COVID-19 Testing Costs

 - If you are enrolled in the University insurance: Costs are fully covered without additional steps.

 - If you are enrolled in a non-University insurance plan: Costs are typically fully covered after filing a claim.

 - You may receive a charge for testing services on your student portal, which most private insurers will fully reimburse if you file a claim.